rashidmohamedali2909-ctrl/QuantEdge-AI/README.md

 * Make sure both backend and frontend are running
 * If the UI doesn’t load, check terminal for errors
 * OpenAI API key is required for the frontend

+## Future Scope

+* Add support for multiple APIs in the frontend (beyond OpenAI)
+* Integrate local models (Ollama) directly into the UI
+* Improve model selection and flexibility in the frontend
+* Enhance overall UI/UX for better usability